 Since I moved back to America, I've been eating my way through as much of the work (think delicious foods) as I can from the kitchens of the 16 Black Chefs Changing Food in America.
-One of my first stops was Seattle, where I was BLESSED to try Salare, one of multiple Seattle ventures by chef and restaurateur Eduardo Jordan.
+One of my first stops was Seattle, where I was blessed to try Salare, one of multiple Seattle ventures by chef and restaurateur Eduardo Jordan.
 There is truly no better way to re-integrate.

 Now I won't rant here about institutional discrimination, redlining, or the persistent racial wealth gap.
 Those issues are widespread and affect every part of the American economy.
-Coupled with gentrification, or what I prefer to call reverse white flight, these inescapable social forces offer explanation as to why Seattle remains so white, despite the economic opportunities it offers.
+Coupled with gentrification, or what I prefer to call reverse white flight, these inescapable social forces offer an explanation as to why Seattle remains so white, despite the economic opportunities it offers.
 NOTE: If you need more background on those issues click on the links in this paragraph and read through before proceeding, as a general understanding is important here.

 So that's our starting point.
 A "liberal", economically thriving, overwhelmingly white city struggling with gentrification and rising economic inequality, in a state that bans affirmative action.
-In that environment, what counts as "excellence", especially in the food industry?
+In that environment, what counts as "excellence," especially in the food industry?
 What is the type of food worth celebrating?
 Who rises to the top?

-To be clear, as I ask these questions I must also say without doubt that Salare was OUTSTANDING.
+To be clear, as I ask these questions I must also say without a doubt that Salare was outstanding.
 Eduardo Jordan's food is truly excellent, by any standard or measure.
 But part of me wonders if others so readily recognize it's worth because it conforms to what western sensibilities have deemed to be highbrow cuisine?

-The Salare menu drew on italian and mediterranean influences, long the accepted "international" cuisines we are willing to pay top dollar for.
+The Salare menu drew on Italian and Mediterranean influences, long the accepted "international" cuisines we are willing to pay top dollar for.
 This is in stark contrast to other "ethnic" cuisines, which have an extremely low price ceiling and are often described in vaguely racist terms.
-Often, for "ethnic" cuisine like Mexican or Chinese to gain prestige, generate an instagram buzz worthy of a modern food trend, or charge "international" food prices, it is packaged as "upgraded, elevated, artisanal, chef-driven" or "reinterpreted".
-Those descriptions suggest that something must have been inherently less or unworthy in the labor-intensive $1.50 tacos from the taco truck run by a hispanic family.
+Often, for "ethnic" cuisine like Mexican or Chinese to gain prestige, generate an Instagram buzz worthy of a modern food trend, or charge "international" food prices, it is packaged as "upgraded, elevated, artisanal, chef-driven" or "reinterpreted".
+Those descriptions suggest that something must have been inherently less or unworthy in the labor-intensive $1.50 tacos from the taco truck run by a Hispanic family.
 However, upon repackaging and "improving", often by white chefs, we become willing to pay $6 taco prices for the same food.
 If that isn't food gentrification, then I don't know what is.

 In addition to being loaded with the type of foods deemed acceptably refined by our modern food system, Salare's farm to table emphasis was also apparent.
 I personally struggle with the modern farm to table concept, often associated with "chef-driven" and "artisanal" menus.
 Frankly, I love the idea of fresh, seasonal, food that draws on local ingredients and a chefs intimate knowledge of the ingredients to make a truly one of a kind food experience.
-However these terms have also become trendy buzzwords common in today's top restaurants, terms that help justify their high prices.
+However, these terms have also become trendy buzzwords common in today's top restaurants, terms that help justify their high prices.

 Yet why is farm to table and its brethren so popular in expensive, three dollar sign restaurants ($$$), and not something associated with the small, "ethnic", mom and pop shop that typically charges a fraction of the cost?
 Why is Yemeni food not artisanal and why does farm to table not apply to Native American, Mexican, or Ethiopian food even if they are sourcing from local vendors?
-I've seen a small Yemeni restaurant literally receive delivery of a whole, freshly slaughtered lamb by way of a small local Halal meat shop, so I know I'm not wrong about that term applying to ethnic restaurants as well.
-If the French restaurant can make their pricey steak frites artisanal, then Tibs, Carne Asada and Braised Bison can be too.
+I've seen a small Yemeni restaurant receive delivery of a whole, freshly slaughtered lamb by way of a small local Halal meat shop, so I know I'm not wrong about that term applying to ethnic restaurants as well.
+If the French restaurant can make their pricey steak frites artisanal, then Tibs, Carne Asada, and Braised Bison can be too.

 Eduardo Jordan himself seems to be aware of this problem.
 The chef is outspoken on social justice and equality issues and has spoken frankly in interviews about the role of bias and racism in the food industry, especially its impact on chefs.
 JuneBaby's website, Jordan's second restaurant, a soul food spot in Seattle very close to Salare, explicitly acknowledges the biases we hold regarding food.

-JuneBaby's website notes: "Southern cuisine has always had and continues to have stereotypical connotations.
+JuneBaby's site notes,"Southern cuisine has always had and continues to have stereotypical connotations.
 Seen through the eyes of most Americans as inferior, unsophisticated, and unhealthy, Southern food reflects hard times and resourcefulness and is nothing short of beautiful.
 It is a cuisine to be respected and celebrated."
 The site even contains an encyclopedia of terms, an effort to educate diners on the rich history and influence of African American food traditions on what is now thought of as Southern cuisine.